 The Ultimate Guide on How to Buy a Recliner

-Recliners have long been associated with comfort.
+Recliners have long been associated with coziness.
 On the long-running show Frasier, Martin refused to part with his old recliner which had become, in a sense, a good friend.
 Even those skeptical of motion furniture often fall in love with recliners on their first sit.

 You may not think of recliners as modern, but today’s recliners offer a surprising variety of new features and a range of styles from classic to elegant to contemporary.
 More than just a chair (although we have chairs for your home as well), there are a few things to consider when choosing a recliner.
 Get the scoop with this recliner-buying guide.

 Types of Recliners

 Recliners are all about bells and whistles.
 Sit back and put your feet up.
 Rock the day away.
 Get a boost with a lift chair.
 These days, you can even get a massage from a recliner, or keep cold beverages close at hand with a built-in cooler feature.
 Here are some of the various options when choosing a recliner.

-If you or a loved one has mobility issues, or if you just want the ultimate in effortless relaxation, you may want to consider a power recliner.
+If you or a loved one has mobility issues, or if you are just searching for the ultimate comfort, you may want to consider a power recliner.
 Power recliners are electric.
 They plug into an outlet and extend or recline at the touch of a button.

 Rocking or Glider Recliner

 The gentle movement of a rocking chair with the plush comfort of a recliner?
 Sign us up!
 Rocker recliners are a popular option for both the living room and the nursery.

-Recliners are abundant in comfort, and often times, size.
+Recliners are abundant in comfort, and often, size.
 If you’re short on space, consider a wall recliner that requires only six inches between the wall and the frame.